-- Saturday school meets from 8:00 a.m.
+- The Saturday school program is to deter specific behavior problems. - Saturday school meets from 8:00 a.m.
 12:00 p.m. - Students must bring all necessary supplies to Saturday School. - No personal electronics are permitted (except calculators for schoolwork). - Students and families must provide transportation both to and from Saturday School. - Failure to follow conditions of Saturday School may result in further disciplinary consequences.